-Computers appear in almost every aspect of our society, and are still increasing in popularity.
+Computers feature in almost every aspect of our society, and are still increasing in popularity.
 From banking, shopping and communicating to driving our cars, controlling our homes and making decisions for us - there’s very little a computer can’t do.
-And if a computer can’t do it, chances are someone’s trying to make it do it.
+And if a computer can’t do it, chances are someone’s trying to make it do it!

 Technology will continue to dominate our communities.
 The number of jobs will increase rapidly as people realise its importance, as well as our dependence upon it.
 If you removed all computing and technology, society as we know it would grind to a halt.